zicat/tributary/doc/user_guide_config_detail.md

 1. Using suitable blockSize, Lower value may cause disk iops high.
 2. Using suitable segmentSize like 4294967296.
 Lower value cause frequent file creation/deletion, higher value cause deleting expired files not timely.
-3. The purpose of setting flushForce=true is to reduce consumption delay, If the size of receive records is lower than blockSize, sinks cannot consume these records because the block is unreadable.
-4. If we define multi channels, please set different values of the dir, set same values may cause unknown exceptions.
+3. If we define multi channels, please set different values of the dir, set same values may cause unknown exceptions.

 ## Sink Detail